Nuclear War With North Korea: Mike Pence Assures Japan Of United States’ ‘Iron-Clad’ Alliance

 “He holds his cards close to the vest.
 I think you’re not going to see him telegraphing how he’s going to respond to any military or other situation going forward.
 That’s just something he believes has not served us well in the past,” Spicer said.
 “So I don’t think that you’re going to see the president drawing red lines in the sand.
 I think the action that he took in Syria shows that when appropriate, this president will take decisive action.”

-North Korea’s representative to the United Nations, Kim In-ryong, condemned the US missile attacks on Syria, saying that it was “disturbing global peace and stability and insisting on gangster-like logic.”
+North Korea’s representative to the United Nations, Kim In-ryong, condemned the U.S. missile attacks on Syria, saying that it was “disturbing global peace and stability and insisting on gangster-like logic.”

 The North’s news agency KCNA on Monday published Kim Jong-un’s letter to Syrian president Bashar al-Assad.